Credal Bayesian Deep Learning: Abstract

 \section{Abstract}

 Uncertainty quantification and robustness to distribution shifts are important goals in machine learning and artificial intelligence.
-Although Bayesian Neural Networks (BNNs) allow for uncertainty in the predictions to be assessed, different sources of uncertainty are indistinguishable.
-We present Imprecise Bayesian Neural Networks (IBNNs); they generalize and overcome some of the drawbacks of standard BNNs.
-These latter are trained using a single prior and likelihood distributions, whereas IBNNs are trained using credal prior and likelihood sets.
-They allow to distinguish between aleatoric and epistemic uncertainties, and to quantify them.
-In addition, IBNNs are more robust than BNNs to prior and likelihood misspecification, and to distribution shift.
-They can also be used to compute sets of outcomes that enjoy probabilistic guarantees.
-We apply IBNNs to two case studies.
-One, for motion prediction in autonomous driving scenarios, and two, to model blood glucose and insulin dynamics for artificial pancreas control.
-We show that IBNNs performs better when compared to an ensemble of BNNs benchmark.
+Although Bayesian Neural Networks (BNNs) allow for uncertainty in the predictions to be assessed, different sources of predictive uncertainty cannot be distinguished properly.
+We present Credal Bayesian Deep Learning (CBDL).
+Heuristically, CBDL allows to train an (uncountably) infinite ensemble of BNNs, using only finitely many elements.
+This is possible thanks to prior and likelihood finitely generated credal sets (FGCSs), a concept from the imprecise probability literature.
+Intuitively, convex combinations of a finite collection of prior-likelihood pairs are able to represent infinitely many such pairs.
+After training, CBDL outputs a set of posteriors on the parameters of the neural network.
+At inference time, such posterior set is used to derive a set of predictive distributions that is in turn utilized to distinguish between (predictive) aleatoric and epistemic uncertainties, and to quantify them.
+The predictive set also produces either (i) a collection of outputs enjoying desirable probabilistic guarantees, or (ii) the single output that is deemed the best, that is, the one having the highest predictive lower probability -- another imprecise-probabilistic concept.
+CBDL is more robust than single BNNs to prior and likelihood misspecification, and to distribution shift.
+We show that CBDL is better at quantifying and disentangling different types of (predictive) uncertainties than single BNNs and ensemble of BNNs.
+In addition, we apply CBDL to two case studies to demonstrate its downstream tasks capabilities: one, for motion prediction in autonomous driving scenarios, and two, to model blood glucose and insulin dynamics for artificial pancreas control.
+We show that CBDL performs better when compared to an ensemble of BNNs baseline.